Details to come for this Saturday morning field trip.

 First Friday Fun!
 Join the Columbia Audubon Society for a bird walk.
 This walk is open to anyone who enjoys birds, and beginners are encouraged to attend.
 We will walk at the 3M Wetland Trail, just off the MKT Trail near Forum Blvd.
 We’ll meet at the Songbird Station parking lot at 8 a.m. sharp

 Read MoreCelebrate the New Year with the Columbia Audubon Society by joining an afternoon birding hike at Rock Bridge Memorial State Park on January 1st, 2024.
 We’ll walk the Grassland Trail from 2:30–4:30 p.m., exploring the mixed grassland, shrub, and forest-edge habitats to look for sparrows, raptors, and any other fauna or flora of interest.
-Meet at
+This trip

 Read More1:00 p.m.

-Join us for a winter bird hike at Three Creeks Conservation Area.
+This trip has been rescheduled from a winter-weather postponement. ~~~~~~~~~~~~~ Join us for a winter bird hike at Three Creeks Conservation Area.
 We’ll hike a three-mile loop along scenic Turkey Creek, where rugged topography and bluffs give the impression of being in the deeper Ozarks.
-Forest, riparian, and field habitats provide opportunities for a diversity of birds.
-This trail crosses Turkey Creek several times.
-These
+Forest, riparian, and field habitats provide opportunities for a diversity

 Read More5:00 a.m. to 5:00 p.m.